ne75/p2llvm/tests/hardware/README.md

 matching hardware-mode result establishes execution.
 Coverage remains incomplete.

 Counter expectations use bounded raw elapsed counts; the host checks the range.
-The short counter fixture does not validate a low-word rollover.
-A dedicated rollover run and accurate peripheral/interrupt timing need the actual board.
+The short counter fixture does not validate a low-word rollover; the optional `counter-rollover` fixture below does.
+Peripheral/interrupt timing still needs additional board fixtures.
 The COG/lock fixture starts a separate cog, observes contention and release, and stops the worker; its handshake is covered by the host's hard timeout.